watchthelight/restless-gambler/context-pack/CHANGED.md

 - Added `000_core.sql` to create `_migrations`, `guild_settings`, and `guild_admins`
 - Per-guild migrator now creates `_migrations` if missing and applies pending files atomically
 - Run migrations immediately after opening each `data/guilds/{guildId}.db` and via a startup sweep
-- Router retries once after a missing-table error, then fails with `ERR-DB-SCHEMA` if still broken
+- Router retries once on "no such table", then fails gracefully with ERR-DB-SCHEMA
 - Verified on guild 1414225727179591712: commands execute after bootstrap

 ## 2025-10-09 — Per-guild migrate-on-open + core schema + router retry